Faora: New 52/DC Rebirth

-Faora Hu-Ul returned during New 52 and following into DC Rebirth where they shared a loathing of Krypton's ideals of peace and science and desired a return to the old days, when Krypton was a brutal militaristic empire.
+Faora Hu-Ul returned during New 52 and following into DC Rebirth where she shared a loathing of Krypton's ideals of peace and science and desired a return to the old days, when Krypton was a brutal militaristic empire.
 In time, she met Dru-Zod, a colonel who shared the same dream.
 Zod gathered a group of like-minded supporters, but he became especially interested in Faora because of her blood lust.
 Faora became complicit in Zod's engineering of a false flag operation, which triggered a war with the alien Char.
 Jor-El, an old friend of Zod's, discovered the deception and turned Zod over to the authorities.
 This resulted in the sentencing of Zod and his followers, Faora among them, to the Phantom Zone but later sent Doomsday into the boundaries allowing an escape.
 But the escape leaves Faora in the zone while Zod tricks Superman into releasing her using the Fortress of Solitude's technology.
 The duo would later face Superman again and Wonder Woman in the South Pacific.

 Powers and abilities

-As a Kryptonian, Faora has superpowers derived from under the light of Earth's yellow sun in that solar system.
+As a Kryptonian, Faora has superpowers derived from under the light of Earth's yellow Sun in the Solar System.
 These basic abilities are sufficient for her to bend steel, overpower a locomotive, leap over a tall building in one bound, and outrun a speeding bullet; as well as virtual invulnerability, accelerated recovery, laser eyebeams, vortex breath, and flight.
 She possesses extraordinary senses of hearing and sight, including x-ray, telescopic, and microscopic vision.
 The Pre-Crisis version of Faora had gotten new powers.
 She can telepathically communicate or sometimes does it unconsciously and project bolts of psychic energy to weaken other Kryptonians from the Phantom Zone.
 While in the Zone, she is effectively immortal (and untouchable).
-Faora knows Horu-Kanu - the deadliest form of martial arts on Krypton.
-This technique utilizes precisely aimed pressure points to disable, cripple, or kill opponents.
+Faora is skilled in Horu-Kanu – a deadly form of martial arts that utilizes precise pressure points to disable, cripple, or kill opponents.
 Both versions have expertise in unarmed combat.
 Even her power levels are more akin to Supergirl.
 Like all Kryptonians, she is also vulnerable to Kryptonite, red sunlight, and magic.

 The metahuman version of Faora has the ability to disrupt molecular bonds.